 - Contributing to the overall district educational setting.

 All meals served in our schools meet the state and federal requirements based on the USDA Dietary Guidelines.
-This institution is an equal opportunity provider.

 Free Breakfast & Lunch Program

 Richwoods R-VII School District participates in the USDA Community Eligibility Provision, a free breakfast and lunch program.
 Through this program, all students enrolled in this school are eligible to receive school breakfast and lunch at no charge.
 We do not collect household applications for free and reduced price meals.

 Studies have shown that children who are not hungry perform better in school.
 By providing breakfast/lunch to all children at no charge, we can create a better learning environment for our students.
 The school breakfasts and lunches we serve follow U.S. Department of Agriculture guidelines for healthy school meals.

 This free breakfast and lunch program cannot succeed without your support.
 Please encourage your children to participate every school day.

 The Richwoods R-VII School Food Service Department works very hard on meeting all federal regulations as they are set forth.
 Each year we encounter new challenges, but we are confident that by feeding our children the healthiest meals possible we can and will make a difference in their lives.
 Please feel free to look over any of the documents on this page.